onflow/fcl-js/docs/reference/api.md

 ## `verifyUserSignatures`

 A method allowing applications to cryptographically verify the ownership of a Flow account by verifying a message was signed by a user's private key/s.
-This is typically used with the response from `currentUser().signUserMessage`.
+This is typically used with the response from `currentUser.signUserMessage`.

 ### Arguments